SpatialCollectiveLtd/Digitization-App-Script/README.md

 - Confirm the Google Form (if any) maps form answers to the expected columns in `Validation_Log`.
 - The dashboard calls a server function `getDashboardData()`; ensure it exists in `code.gs` (or update the UI to call the correct function name).

+### New/updated toolkit notes

+- Configuration has been centralized to `Configuration.gs` — change constants there instead of scattering magic values across files.
+This reduces merge conflicts and makes future updates safer.
+- All UI menu registrations now live in `Menu.gs` (single `onOpen()` hook).
+Management features (attendance logging) are implemented in `ManagementTools.gs` and use `DatepickerDialog.html` for the modal UI.
+- `ReportExporter.gs` now gracefully handles empty summary sheets and aggregates by the selected timeframe.

 ## Verification checklist (minimal)

 1. Dashboard loads without JS errors and shows data (if `Daily_Performance_Summary` contains rows).